the london book fair

 At the heart of LBF is our International Trade Centre (IRC), where there is the opportunity to create meaningful relationships and meet new and existing contacts.
 Offering private meeting spaces and exclusive services, the IRC provides rights professionals opportunities to sell rights during a critical buying time for the industry.

-Visitors can experience over 100 seminars across several stages, including the Main Stage, Author HQ, English PEN Literary Salon, Literary Translation Centre, Tech Theatre, Focus Theatre, and the Sustainability Hub.
+Visitors can experience over 100 seminars across several stages, including the Main Stage, Author HQ, Olympia Room, Literary Translation Centre, Tech Theatre, and The Salon.
 Plus, you can join us in celebrating industry professionals with our Trailblazer and Lifetime Achievement Awards.

-The Writers’ Summit conference is designed to help authors get their writing noticed by agents, publishers and readers and is held offsite from Olympia.
-The Academic and Professional Publishing Conference, a 3 day paid conference will meet the growing demand for greater exploration into key industry themes such as business, professional and academic publishing.
+The Writers’ Summit conference is a paid for conference, designed to help authors understand more about publishing and get their writing noticed by agents, publishers and readers.
+It is held offsite from Olympia at the Novotel West on Monday 9th March.
+The Academic and Professional Publishing Conference, a 1 day paid conference on Thursday the 12 March at Olympia will discuss the digital transformation and evolving business models in academic publishing, as well as trust in science and news in the age of AI.

 Diversity and Inclusion at LBF